SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

   come the location is same ? because when you enter command "pwd" it will show your current directory when you are in "~" location.
 - Which one should we prefer while cloning the repo HTTPS (or) SSH ?
-- HTTPS is for Username and Password, SSH is for private key based authentication.
-But prefer HTTPS while clonning any repository from github.
+- HTTPS is for Username & Password, while SSH is used for Private key based authentication.
+But prefer HTTPS while cloning any repository from github.
-- Github is nothing but a folder in internet with tracking capabilities.
+- Github is nothing but just a folder in internet with tracking capabilities.
 - What is Shibang in Shellscript (or) Bashscript ? #!/bin/bash
-- If you want git in Visual Studio only, then go to view ---> Terminal ---> Select gitbash
+- If you want git in Visual Studio only, then go to view ---> Terminal ---> Select gitbash.
-- If you enter wrong URL while pushing to github then we can set using the below command "git remote set-url origin <url_of_the_repository>"
+- If you enter wrong URL while pushing to the github, then we can set using the below command "git remote set-url origin <url_of_the_repository>"
 - If git is not configured in the github account yet, still developers can start writing their code in VS until git is ready and later they can push it to the git.
 - A normal folder will become git, when you initialize by using command "git init"
 - How do you capture the output of any linux command into a variable ? using command substitution like this DATE=$(date) ; ID=$(id -u) etc.